Stochastic Sequential Quadratic Programming for Optimization with Functional Constraints: Introduction

-We consider the high-dimensional setting, where for a given $\x$, a stochastic first-order oracle (SFO) provides us with $\nabla f_i(\x)$ for a randomly selected index $i$ as well as $\{g_k(\x), \nabla g_k(\x)\}_{k=1}^m$.
-In such settings, classical methods such as the projected stochastic gradient descent (SGD) lose their efficacy, since each iteration requires projection onto a feasible region defined by functional constraints, which itself is a complicated operation.
+We consider the high-dimensional setting, where for a given $\x$, a stochastic first-order oracle (SFO) returns a stochastic gradient $\nabla f_{i_t}(\x)$, e.g., from a randomly selected data sample or snapshot, together with constraint values and gradients $\{g_k(\x), \nabla g_k(\x)\}_{k=1}^m$.
+In such settings, classical methods such as the projected stochastic gradient descent (SGD) lose their efficacy, since each iteration requires projection onto a feasible region defined by functional constraints, an operation that is computationally expensive in high-dimensional signal processing models, and often impractical when constraints encode dynamics or per-sample performance requirements.
 Instead, efficient and scalable algorithms for solving \eqref{mainProb} must rely only on the first-order information provided by the oracle.
 The \emph{SFO complexity} of an algorithm is defined as the number of SFO calls required to achieve an $\eps$-optimal solution, which may be a random vector $\x \in \Rn^d$ such that

 For strongly convex objectives, we will directly characterize the complexity as the number of SFO calls required to ensure that $\EE\norm{\x-\x_\star}^2 \leq \epsilon$ for a random $\x$.